rmsouza01/MC-MRI-Rec/README.md

 ## Multi-channel Coil Data (~55 GB uncompressed)

-We are providing 60 T1-weighted MR datasets acquired on a clinical MR scanner (Discovery MR750; GE Healthcare, Waukesha, WI).
+We are providing 50 (+10 for testing) T1-weighted MR datasets acquired on a clinical MR scanner (Discovery MR750; GE Healthcare, Waukesha, WI).
 Data were acquired with a 12-channel imaging coil.
 The inverse fast Fourier transform (iFFT) was applied to the k-space data in the readout direction.
 Similarly, to the single-channel coil challenge, this allows you to treat this problem as a 2D problem while at the same time undersampling on two directions (slice encoding and phase encoding).
 The acquisition matrix size for each channel was 256×218×170 (with a few exceptions).
 The reference images were reconstructed by taking the channel-wise iFFT of the collected k-spaces and combining the outputs through the conventional sum of squares algorithm.

 ## Download